 There have been reports of recent pockets of outbreaks of canine influenza virus (dog flu) in various parts of the country.
 As with human influenza, the dog flu will remain with us.
 The difference now is that we know what the viruses are that cause two different strains of influenza, and that helps veterinarians diagnose and treat the illness properly.
 There are now vaccines available for both known strains of canine influenza: H3N8 and the more recent H3N2.
 In fact, you may be able to obtain one vaccine for both.

-Dogs most susceptible to the canine influenza are those that frequent communal activities: competitive dog events, dog parks, grooming shops, day care and boarding facilities, but all dogs can contract the virus from other infected dogs or from vectors (inanimate objects such as dog bowls, clothing, etc.) that have recently been exposed to the virus.
-People do NOT become infected from infected influenza dogs, and dogs do not become infected from infected humans with the flu.
+Dogs most susceptible to canine influenza are those that frequent communal activities: competitive dog events, dog parks, grooming shops, daycare and boarding facilities.
+But all dogs can contract the virus from other infected dogs or from vectors (inanimate objects such as dog bowls, clothing, etc.) that have recently been exposed to the virus.
+People do NOT become infected by dogs infected with influenza, and dogs do not become infected by humans infected with the flu.

 Just like humans, it’s best to get your dog a flu shot each year.
 To be fully vaccinated against influenza, dogs should receive two initial sets of vaccinations followed by a yearly booster.

 Though dogs can die of the flu, as in humans, most do not, though many will require veterinary attention.
 The signs of influenza are usually: lethargy, fever, decrease in appetite, cough, runny eyes/nose, and possible vomiting.
 Worsening signs are the development of pneumonia.

 Here is some additional information about the canine influenza virus and tips for how to minimize the risk and reduce the spread of the disease: